ministryofjustice/prison-visits-2/README.md

 #### Deleting a prison

-You can't.
+You can’t.
 This is because historical bookings still refer to that prison.
 Disable it instead (see above).

 #### Merging two prisons